lexiconhq/lexicon/documentation/docs/rationale.md

 If you're interested in customizing the Lexicon Mobile app, you can learn more about that in the [White Labeling](white-labeling) section.

-And when you're finished, you can publish it to the Apple App Store or Google Play Store, which we cover in [Publishing your App](app-store.)
+And when you're finished, you can publish it to the Apple App Store or Google Play Store, which we cover in [Publishing your App](app-store).

 ### FOSS Mindset